The Bankrate promise

 Drinking and driving

-How to prevent any damages when hosting a party:
+How to prevent damages when hosting a party

-All it takes is a bit of planning can go a long way toward limiting liability and damage risks when hosting a party.
-Pay attention to the areas where the event will be held, and take note of any potential problems.
+A bit of planning can go a long way toward limiting liability and damage risks when hosting a party.
+Pay attention to the areas where the event will be held and take note of potential problems.
 Here are a few preventative measures to consider:

-- Offer food & non-alcoholic drinks.
-Eating food helps to offset the effects of alcohol, and offering tasty alcohol-free drinks gives people another option to enjoy while reducing the risk of alcohol-related incidents or damage.
+- Offer food and non-alcoholic drinks.
+Eating food can help to offset the effects of alcohol.
+Additionally, offering tasty alcohol-free drinks gives people another option to enjoy while reducing the risk of alcohol-related incidents or damage.

 - Use a professional bartender.
-Hiring a professional bartender can help offset the personal liability involved with serving drinks at a party.
+Hiring a professional bartender might help offset the personal liability involved with serving drinks at a party.
 Professional event bartenders typically carry liability insurance, but you can always ask to see proof of insurance to be sure.

 - Serve alcohol from a single source.
 Even if a professional bartender is not used, alcohol flow can be more easily monitored if it’s only available in one place during an event.

 - Encourage ridesharing and designated drivers.
 If a guest has been drinking, guide them away from driving.
-Instead, it’s a good idea to offer ridesharing services or have a designated driver on hand can help guests get home safely.
+Instead, offering ridesharing services or having a designated driver on hand can help guests get home safely.
 Consider collecting car keys as guests arrive so that it’s easier to ensure everyone’s safety at the end of the party.

 - Stop serving alcohol at a certain time.
 Once it gets late, you can use other drinks to substitute for alcoholic ones to help curb intoxicated driving.

 - Offer a place to stay.
 If it’s obvious that a guest shouldn’t drive when the party ends, offer them a spare room or couch.
-Reserving a few spots in the house for those who’ve imbibed heavily could be the safest approach.
+Reserving a few spots in the house for guests who may become inebriated could be the safest approach.
 Air beds are also an easy and inexpensive solution.

 - Act as a responsible host.
-Party guests typically follow the host’s lead, so act responsibly and don’t drink too much.
+Party guests typically follow the host’s lead, so act responsibly and avoid drinking too much.
 It will also be easier to respond to emergencies or issues with a clear head.

 Frequently asked questions